gideonsimpson/WeightedEnsemble.jl/README.md

 minimum to another in a specified time.
 This version uses the overdamped Langevin equation.

+* The Schlögl reaction rate network.
+This version has parameters chosen so as to be bistable with resevoirs for species A and B.  Parameters were taken from Wang and Plecháč (2017).

 # Notes

 * The code is currently implemented for problems where the underlying problem is time homogeneous.
 Thus, the `mutation` function should only take the current state as its argument.
 However, both the `selection!` and `rebin!` functions will take the algorithmic time as an argument.
 This is relevant for computing certain QoI and for adaptive binning strategies.